darellanodev/gif-tower-defense/README.md

 - Code improvements:

   - [x] Use PathMovement in Enemy class
+  - [x] Extract enemy creation and instances manager to their own classes
   - [ ] Extract class for collision for MagicFireball and MagicIceBall

 - The player can: